-5 Health Benefits of Miso Soup: Improves Gut Health and Fights Inflammation
+The Health Benefits of Miso Soup, from Gut Health to Fighting Inflammation

 If the only time you've ever eaten miso soup is at a Japanese restaurant, it may be time to reconsider that approach and add miso to your weekly or even daily menu.
-If you're trying to eat healthier and incorporate more plant-based recipes into your diet, know that miso soup has been linked to health benefits such as improving gut health, as well as fighting inflammation.
-And studies have linked it to help reduce heart disease and even fight cancer cell growth.
+Miso soup has been linked to health benefits such as improving gut health, as well as fighting inflammation.
+And studies have linked it to helping reduce heart disease and even fight cancer cell growth.
 Here’s what you should know about this uniquely nutritious food.

 Soybeans contain anti-inflammatory compounds called isoflavonoids and phenolic acids, powerful antioxidants that neutralize free radicals that cause inflammation and cellular aging.
 Your gut breaks these isoflavones down into agents that help fight inflammation, which helps prevent chronic conditions and diseases, including heart disease.

 One study from the journal Nutrients notes that soy’s main heart benefit comes from its ability to lower LDL (or so-called “bad”) cholesterol.
 Another from Internal Medicine found that eating miso soup as a regular diet staple can lower heart rate in individuals aged 50 to 81 without affecting blood pressure, perhaps a surprise given that miso contains salt.

 Fermented foods like miso boost beneficial bacteria in the gut microbiome, which can aid in immune health, Palmer says.
 A study done at Stanford School of Medicine found that eating fermented foods for 10 weeks improved the diversity of bacteria in the gut, which shifts the microbiome to be healthier and improves immune response.
 If you are looking for a natural source of probiotics, add miso soup to your diet.

 4. Miso is High in Vitamins and Nutrients